RPN Bridge Semester into Honours Bachelor of Science in Nursing

 Select 1 courses from above

-This course provides students with the opportunity to work and learn in a health care setting based on student interests, individual learning needs, lifelong goals and program progression policy.
+This course provides the student with the opportunity to work and learn in a health care setting based on student interests, individual learning needs, lifelong goals and program progression policy.
 This integrated practicum experience uses the preceptor model and may occur in a variety of settings.
-Using a preceptor model students have the opportunity to develop leadership and independence in their nursing practice and to achieve the competency level expected of nurses entering the profession.
-Prerequisite: NURS 2018 Co-requisite: NURS 4003
+Using a preceptor model the student has the opportunity to develop leadership and independence in their nursing practice and to achieve the competency level expected of nurses entering the profession.
+Prerequisite: NURS 4005, NURS 4006 Co-requisite: NURS 4003

 NURS4003 Leadership Capstone Project